 By Richard W. Stewart

 The regional defense systems established in the West in the 1850s and 1860s provided a framework for the deployment of the Army as it returned from the Civil War to its frontier responsibilities.
-In the late summer of 1866 the general command and administrative structure for frontier defense comprised the Division of the Missouri, containing the Departments of Arkansas, Missouri, Dakota, and the Platte; the Division of the Pacific, consisting of the Departments of California and the Columbia; and the independent Department of the Gulf, whose area included Texas.
-However, by 1870 the Division of the Pacific included the Departments of the Columbia, California, and Arizona and the Department of the Missouri covered the Departments of the Dakota, the Platte, and the Missouri; the Department of Texas was included in the Division of the South.
+In the late summer of 1866, the general command and administrative structure for frontier defense comprised the Division of the Missouri, containing the Departments of Arkansas, Missouri, Dakota, and the Platte; the Division of the Pacific, consisting of the Departments of California and the Columbia; and the independent Department of the Gulf, whose area included Texas.
+However, by 1870 the Division of the Pacific included the Departments of the Columbia, California, and Arizona.
+The Department of the Missouri covered the Departments of the Dakota, the Platte, and the Missouri; the Department of Texas was included in the Division of the South.

 Of the officers who moved to the forefront of the Army in the Indian Wars, few had frontier and Indian experience.
 At the top levels at the outset, Grant had had only a taste of the loneliness of the frontier outpost as a captain.
-William T. Sherman had served in California during the 1850s but had not been involved in the fighting.
+William T. Sherman had served in California during the 1850s but was not involved in the fighting.
 Philip H. Sheridan had served about five years in the Northwest as a junior officer, but neither Nelson A. nor Oliver O. Howard had known frontier service of any kind.
-Wesley Merritt, George A. Custer, and Ranald S. Mackenzie all had graduated from West Point into the Civil War; and John Gibbon had only minor involvement in the Seminole War and some garrison duty in the West.
-Alfred Sully, also a veteran of the Seminole War and an active campaigner against the Sioux during Civil War years, fell into obscurity, while Philip St. George Cooke was overtaken by age and Edward R. S. Canby’s experience was lost prematurely through his death at Indian hands.
+Wesley Merritt, George A. Custer, and Ranald S. Mackenzie all had graduated from West Point into the Civil War.
+John Gibbon had only minor involvement in the Seminole War and some garrison duty in the West.
+Alfred Sully, also a veteran of the Seminole War and an active campaigner against the Sioux during Civil War years, fell into obscurity, while Philip St. George Cooke was overtaken by age, and Edward R. S. Canby’s experience was lost prematurely through his death at Indian hands.
 Christopher Augur, Alfred H., and George Crook were among the few upper-level Army leaders of the Indian Wars that had pre-Civil War frontier experience.

 Thus, to a large degree, the officers of the Indian Wars were products of the Civil War.
 Many brought outstanding records to the frontier, but this was a new conflict against an unorthodox enemy.
-Those who approached their new opponent with respect and learned his ways became the best Indian-fighters and in some cases the most helpful in promoting a solution to the Indian problem.
+Those who approached their new opponent with respect and learned his ways became the best Indian fighters and, in some cases, the most helpful in promoting a solution to the Indian problem.
 Some who had little respect for the “savages” and placed too much store in Civil War methods and achievements paid the penalty on the battlefield.
 Captain William J. Fetterman would be one of the first to fall as the final chapter of the Indian Wars opened in 1866.